History of cricket in the United States: Slow resurgence

+In 1886 the all white West Indian team toured North America.
+When George Wright donated the West Indian CC cricket gear in 1892, black cricketers on the East Coast pioneered the integration of sport while baseball was played on a segregated basis.
+Black involvement in cricket was under reported in the 1890s with Philadelphia aristocratic cricket garnering most coverage.

 In the second half of the twentieth century, immigrants to the United States from traditional cricket strongholds such as South Asia and the West Indies helped to stimulate the growth of the game.
 The first match televised in the United States was one between the Corinthians and Hollywood in 1958.
 Cricket received a boost in the United States in 1959 when President Dwight D. Eisenhower attended a cricket match at Karachi's National Cricket Ground.
 In 1961, an expatriate Englishman, John Marder, helped to establish the United States of America Cricket Association.
 He also helped to re-establish the series between the United States and Canada that began in 1844.
 Cricket also gained ground in American collegiate settings during this period.
 Again, most of the play was done by foreign students visiting the United States to study.
 This slow but steady resurgence in the game has not spread in great numbers to the mainstream American population.